How did Charlemagne changed the world?

 In terms of political leadership, Charles was not an innovator.
 He was interested in streamlining political and administrative institutions, techniques inherited from his Merovingian predecessors.

 Charlemagne’s most innovative political measure involved strengthening the links between himself, his court, and local officials.
-He made full use of the traditional annual gathering of the Franks, controlling those called up for military service in a context that emphasized the common duty that manifested itself in the desire to follow their ruler into war.
+He made full use of the traditional annual gathering of the Franks, controlling those called up for military service in a context that emphasized the standard duty that manifested itself in the desire to follow their ruler into war.

 Indeed, Charles extended the function of these meetings, turning them into a means of strengthening the king’s ties with powerful counts.
 Bishops, abbots, and also magnates.
-At these gatherings, he listened to their complaints, accepted their advice, obtained their opinions on his policies, and gave them his orders for the running of the country in his own words.
+At these gatherings, he listened to their complaints, accepted their advice, obtained their opinions on his policies, and gave them his orders for running the country in his own words.

 What was Charlemagne’s religious reform?